SaqibJaweed/Help-Line/README.md

 5. As the screen is small, it is recommended to use it with a stylus.
 <br>
 ## Step 4.1: Extras
-This part of the build instruction is only to be followed if you want to install your project in a 3D printed case:
+<br>This part of the build instruction is only to be followed if you want to install your project in a 3D printed case:<br>
 1. Download the files from
 2. Send the files for 3D printing that will come out in 3 parts and will need a minimum of 4 hours to complete
 3. You will need 12 2.5mm Allen head bolts 6-10mm long